 If you're thinking of applying for benefits from either of the federal programs for people with disabilities—Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI)—you might be wondering whether you should hire a lawyer to help you with your claim.

 Our survey showed that hiring a disability lawyer makes a big difference in the outcome of SSDI and SSI claims.
 When we looked at the outcomes for all readers who hired an attorney at some point in the process, the results showed that 60% were ultimately approved for benefits, compared to 34% of those who didn't have a lawyer's help.
 That means that, overall, having a lawyer nearly doubled applicants' chances of getting benefits.
-(A government report from 2017 backs up this data; the report found that disability applicants who used representatives were allowed benefits 2.9 times as often as those without.)
+A U.S. Government Accountability Office report from 2017—the most recent data available—supports our survey respondents' experiences.
+The report found that disability applicants who used representatives were awarded benefits 2.9 times as often as those without.

 That's the big picture.
 But you may have other questions.
 At what point is a lawyer's help more critical?
 Does the type of program you're applying for (SSDI or SSI) make a difference?
 A closer look at the survey results provides some answers.

 The procedural steps are similar whether you're applying for SSDI or SSI.
-After you fill out and submit your application, the Social Security Administration (SSA) will first determine if you meet the financial and/or work-history requirements.
-If you don't, you'll receive a technical denial (see our article on technical disability denials for more details).
-If you do pass that first step, a disability examiner will then evaluate your application and medical evidence before approving or denying your application.
-(For more details, see our article on the SSDI/SSI application and determination process.)
+After you fill out and submit your application, the Social Security Administration (SSA) will first determine if you meet the non-medical eligibility requirements for the type of benefit you're applying for, such as having enough work credits to qualify for SSDI or meeting the asset limit for SSI.
+If you don't, you'll receive what Social Security calls a technical denial.
+If you do pass that first step, a claims examiner will then evaluate your application and medical evidence before approving or denying your application.
+For more details, see our article on the the Social Security disability determination process.

 Few applications make it through both of these steps successfully.
 More than three-quarters of our readers reported that their initial applications were denied.
-But those who had a lawyer's help did somewhat better.
+But those who had help from a lawyer did somewhat better.

 Only three in 10 readers (30%) hired an attorney to help them fill out their application and submit it to the SSA.
-Of those, 28% were approved for benefits at the initial stage, compared to 20% of those who completed the application on their own, without help.
+Government statistics from 2022 (available as a PDF) show the same percentage of disability claimants had representation at the initial level.
+Of our survey respondents, 28% were approved for benefits at the initial stage, compared to 20% of those who completed the application on their own, without help.

 It's worth mentioning that applicants have other sources for help with filling out the application: disability advocates or representatives who aren't lawyers.

-Only a little over half of our readers whose application was denied (52%) requested a hearing before a judge —a figure that's close to national statistics on appeals.
+Only a little over half of our readers whose application was denied (52%) requested a hearing before a judge—a figure that's below the national statistics on appeals.
+(A report from the Government Accountability Office in 2019 showed that about 77% of applicants who were denied at reconsideration requested a hearing.)
 That's too bad, because people who either gave up or missed the deadline for filing an appeal passed up their best opportunity for getting disability benefits: at a hearing before an administrative law judge.
 And our survey showed that getting help from a lawyer at this stage improved those chances significantly.

-First, a bit on the procedure at this stage of the process: After an application is denied, most states require claimants to go through a reconsideration review before they can request a hearing.
+First, a bit on the procedure at this stage of the process: After an application is denied, Social Security requires that claimants to go through a reconsideration review before they can request a hearing.
 (For details, see our article on reconsideration of SSDI/SSI denials.)
-Almost all reconsideration reviews lead to another denial (87%, according to government statistics from 2019).
+Almost all reconsideration reviews lead to another denial—87%, according to 2021 government statistics.
 But the picture changes significantly when applicants get to the hearing stage.

 Of our readers who requested a hearing, more than seven in ten (71%) hired a lawyer to help with their appeal.
 As our survey shows, that was a smart decision: A lawyer more than doubled the chances of a good outcome.
 Half of those with legal representation (50%) were approved for benefits after the hearing, compared to less than a quarter (23%) of those who represented themselves.
 When we view the survey results from another perspective, we see that readers who didn't get a lawyer's help were only slightly more likely to win benefits at the hearing stage than at the initial application.